kushalchawla/CaSiNo/README.md

 This repository contains the dataset and the PyTorch code for **'CaSiNo: A Corpus of Campsite Negotiation Dialogues for Automatic Negotiation Systems'**.

 We provide a novel dataset (referred to as CaSiNo) of 1030 negotiation dialogues.
-Two participates take the role of campsite neighbors and negotaite for *Food*, *Water*, and *Firewood* packages, based on their individual preferences and requirements.
+Two participates take the role of campsite neighbors and negotiate for *Food*, *Water*, and *Firewood* packages, based on their individual preferences and requirements.
 This design keeps the task tractable, while still facilitating linguistically rich and personal conversations.

 # Repository Structure